benjaminmue/Docker_Unraid_HianimeDownloader/WEBGUI_IMPLEMENTATION.md

 # WebGUI Implementation Summary

-This document summarizes the WebGUI implementation for GDownloader.
+This document summarizes the WebGUI implementation for HiAni DL.

 ## Implementation Overview

-A complete web interface has been implemented for GDownloader with the following components:
+A complete web interface has been implemented for HiAni DL with the following components:

 ### Architecture